Indian Ocean Service

 - Unique mix of service & pricing options and generous Loyalty Reward scheme

 - Bespoke technology enabled logistics management and named Transit Manager support

 - Optional Crisis Management & Kidnap & Ransom services

 With zero security failures in over 5,000 transits managed, MAST?�consistently delivers the best customer outcomes

 Standing Threat Assessment

-MAST continues to recommend heightened watches and security routines whilst transiting the Indian Ocean High Risk Area (HRA).
-All BMP4 measures enforced and, where possible, an armed security team embarked.
-MAST's standing advice for transit through the Bab el-Mandeb remains that vessels passaging the southern Red Sea, so far as TSS allow, keep to the south western side of the approaches to the BAM.
-Best speed should be maintained and coalition naval forces informed of your vessel's presence in the region.
-Merchant ships should note that the Iranian Navy is currently in the Indian Ocean.
+MAST's standing advice for transiting through the Bab Al Mendeb (BaM) remains that vessels passaging the southern Red Sea, so far as TSS allow, keep to the south western side of the approaches to the BaM.
+Coalition naval forces should be informed of the vessel's presence in the area.

 - Moderate: An attack is possible, but not likely.